Today is Sleepy Head Day

 In the town of Naantali, one local celebrity will begin the day by being carried, still in nightclothes, to the sea and then dunked.
 And it's all because of religion.
 Bizarrely, Sleepy Head Day dates back to a group of Christian saints in Ephesus, who retired to a cave to escape Roman persecution and kipped there for a cool two centuries.

-We can think of many more pleasant ways to start the day than a drenching in cold water, and just one of them is with a Breakfast Martini, world-renowned Salvatore Calabrese's eminently palatable blend of marmalade, gin and orange.
+We can think of many more pleasant ways to start the day than a drenching in cold water, one being with a Breakfast Martini, an eminently palatable blend of marmalade, gin and orange.

 It's also National Scotch Day

 Such a spirituous celebration would normally take top billing on our Cocktail of the Day (excuse to drink) page, but this celebratory day is surpassed by International Scotch Day (10th February) and World Whisky Day which was started by Diageo and anoyingly changes date each year to land on a Saturday in mid-May.
 However, you can't have too many excuses to appreciate and enjoy Scotch whisky, so we'll be celebrating with a Scotch Sour.
 And we've also 20 best Scotch whisky cocktails to celebrate with.

 It's the anniversary of the end of the Korean War

 Poor Korea.
 Annexed by Japan in 1910, divided up between the USSR and the USA in 1945, the north is now home to one of the world's most mentalist regimes, while the south is a flourishing first-world economy.